Here’s my guide to visiting 30+ of France’s secret out-of-the-way towns, villages, and hidden gems, for the more discerning traveler.

-Pilgrims still visit Rocamodour to see its religious relics, especially the Black Virgin in the Lady Chapel.
+Pilgrims still visit Rocamadour to see its religious relics, especially the Black Virgin in the Lady Chapel.
 Allegedly, miracles occurred after the statue’s discovery, so now miracle seekers worship at her feet.

-12. Rocheforte-en-Terre, Brittany
+23. Rocheforte-en-Terre, Brittany

-It’s difficult to imagine a more beautiful, well manicured, French village.
-Rochefort-en-Terre is fairytale-perfect and almost mind blowing, a sensation I had upon glimpsing the beautiful Rothenburg ob der Tauber on Germany’s Romantic Road.
+It’s difficult to imagine a more beautiful and well-manicured French village.
+Rochefort-en-Terre is fairytale perfect and almost mind blowing, a sensation I had upon glimpsing the beautiful Rothenburg ob der Tauber on Germany’s Romantic Road.